 Beethoven's 'Moonlight' Sonata needs no introduction.
 It is the most popular piano work ever composed if the survey by the Australian Broadcasting Corporation is any guide.
 Beethoven called it 'Sonata quasi una fantasia' in the light of the fact that the slow movement is at the start of the Sonata, not in the middle as is traditional.
 The second movement, a minuet and trio in the classical tradition, contrasts with the mood of the outer movements.
 The final movement, in sonata/rondo form, with all its themes in the minor key, offers a headlong rush to a tragic denouement.

 Beethoven dedicated the 'Moonlight' Sonata to his seventeen year old pupil, the Countess Giulietta Guicciardi.
 It seems that Beethoven proposed and was accepted but her parents must have vetoed the idea because soon after she entered an arranged marriage.
 When that marriage later failed she tried, unsuccessfully, to re-connect with Beethoven.

-Gerard has discussed in two of his publications the controversial question of the meaning of Beethoven's directions as to the raising of the dampers throughout the first movement of the 'Moonlight' Sonata.
-In this performance Gerard takes the usual course of changing the raised dampers (by means of the sustaining pedal) with each fresh harmony.
+I have discussed in two of my publications the controversial question of the meaning of Beethoven's directions as to the raising of the dampers throughout the first movement of the 'Moonlight' Sonata.
+In this performance I take the usual course of changing the raised dampers (by means of the sustaining pedal) with each fresh harmony.
 This was in fact the course that Beethoven's pupil Carl Czerny recommended.
 The actual device used in Europe in 1801, when Beethoven composed his 'Moonlight' Sonata, consisted of a lever operated by each knee which together produced the same effect as the sustaining pedal which came into general use not long after.